How to use Free Transform in Photoshop

 If you converted your image to a smart object as I showed you how to do earlier, then it's easy to restore the original size of your image even after you've scaled it and closed Free Transform.

-First, press Ctrl+T (Win) / Command+T (Mac) to re-select Free Transform.
+First, press Ctrl+T (Win) / Command+T (Mac) to re-select the Free Transform command.
 Then, notice in the Options Bar that the Width and Height fields are both showing values less than 100%.
-In my case, I'm seeing a value of 59.93% for both the Width and the Height:
+In my case, I'm seeing a value of 60% for both the Width and the Height:

 Because we're working with a smart object, Photoshop knows that the original image inside the smart object is larger than the scaled size.
-To restore the original size, simply change the Width and Height values to 100%.
-If the values are linked together, then changing one will automatically change the other.
-Press Enter (Win) / Return (Mac) to accept it:
+To restore the original size, first make sure the link icon between the Width and Height fields is selected:

 And now the image is back to its original size, and with no loss in quality: